Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 Moderator(s)

-- Andrew (Andre) Cap MD, PhD
+• Andrew (Andre) Cap MD, PhD

-US Army Institute for Surgical Research
+Director of Research, US Army Institute of Surgical Research

 8:05 am-8:25 am

-- Clifford Lowell MD
+• Clifford Lowell MD

 Distinguished Professor and Chair of Department of Laboratory Medicine